-THEN Add additional storage capacity or reduce file system usage.
-Add additional metadata storage capacity.
+IF: THEN You receive a warning about your file system exceeding FsCapacityThreshold: Add additional storage capacity or reduce file system usage.
+You receive a warning that the file system is running out of metadata capacity: Add additional metadata storage capacity.
+The problem IS resolved.
 Close the service ticket.
-Refer to Closing Service Tickets.
-Modify the ticket according to the troubleshooting steps taken.
-Refer to Analyzing Service Tickets.
-Contact the Quantum Technical Assistance Center.
-In the USA: UK, France and Germany: EMEA: On the Web: http://www.quantum.com/support.
+Refer to Closing Service e Tickets The problem is NOT resolved: Modify the ticket according to the trouble Refer to Analyzing Sornice Tickets Contact the Quantum Technical Assistant In the USA: UK, France and Germany: EMEA: On the Web: